Relevance-guided Supervision for OpenQA with ColBERT: Evaluating 's Retrieval

-Retriever quality is a crucial component to successful OpenQA. \sysqa\ presents many options for training and fine-tuning the retriever to ensure that it extracts the best passages for the reader model to use.
-In this section, we explore a wide range of such options, seeking to address the following key questions.
+\sysqa\ presents many options for training the retriever so it extracts the best passages for the reader.
+This section explores a range of these options to address the following key questions.

-Our first question concerns \sys{} itself, in particular, its retrieval modeling capacity.
-Can \sys{}'s fine-grained interactions improve the accuracy of OpenQA retrieval?
-We consider this question under two standard OpenQA retrieval supervision paradigms: training with gold-evidence passages and weak supervision based on BM25 ranking.
-In \secref{sec:evaluation:gold-evidence}, we show that \sys\ is highly effective in both settings.
+Our first question concerns \sys{}'s retrieval modeling capacity.
+Can \sys{}'s fine-grained interactions improve the accuracy of OpenQA retrieval when tuned for this task?
+We consider this under a weak supervision paradigm: training based on BM25 ranking.
+In \secref{sec:evaluation:baselines}, we find that \sys\ is highly effective in this setting, considerably outperforming classical and single-vector retrieval.

-Our second question concerns the zero-shot version of our model, \sysqa$_{0}$. \sys\ is standardly trained on IR data to perform IR tasks.
-Is such training sufficient for effective OpenQA?
-If so, then this might be an appealingly modular option for many OpenQA applications, allowing system designers to focus on the reader.
-In \secref{sec:evaluation:zero-shot}, we show that \sys\ is sucessful in this setting.
+Our second question concerns an out-of-domain version of our model. \sys\ is standardly trained to perform IR tasks.
+Is this form of transfer learning from IR sufficient for effective OpenQA?
+If so, then this might be an appealingly modular option for many applications, allowing system designers to focus on the reader.
+In \secref{sec:evaluation:zero-shot}, we show that \sys\ succeeds in this setting.

 Our third set of questions concerns how best to supervise \sysqa{} for OpenQA.
-In particular, can \sys-guided supervision, as defined in \secref{sec:method:supervision}, improve on the standard supervision approaches by capitalizing on the structure and effectiveness of \sys\ itself?
-We find that the answer is ``yes''; \sys-guided supervision proves to be the best method by a noticeable margin (\secref{sec:evaluation:colbert-guided-supervision}).
+In particular, can relevance-guided supervision improve on standard BM25-based supervision by capitalizing on the structure and effectiveness of \sys{}?
+We find that the answer is ``yes''; \sysqa{} with RGS consistently proves to be the best method (\secref{sec:evaluation:colbert-guided-supervision}), while only requiring 1--2 additional iterations of indexing and training.